Codecademy/docs/content/java/concepts/date/date.md

   - `Date()`: Creates a Date object representing the current date and time.
   - `Date(long millis)`: Creates a `Date` object with the specified number of milliseconds since January 1, 1970, 00:00:00 GMT (the Unix epoch).
 - Getting and setting date components:
-  - `getTime()`: Returns the number of milliseconds since the Unix epoch.
+  - `.getTime()`: Returns the number of milliseconds since the Unix epoch.
   - `setTime(long time)`: Sets the time value of the Date object using the specified number of milliseconds.
 - Formatting and parsing dates:
   - `toString()`: Returns a string representation of the Date object.
 The default format is not very readable or localized.